 Let me get this out of the way first: If you are wondering if the money is worth it, I will get that out of the equation and tell you that IT IS WORTH EVERY DAMN CENT.

 If you are wondering whether you can make it or not: you CAN.
 Like I previously mentioned: I am incredibly unfit, so unfit that climbing two flights of stairs gets me short-breathed.
 The hike is paced for slow people to make it, it might take you a few hours more than if a group of professional trekkers did it, but that is absolutely fine.

 ARRANGING A VISA FOR THE DRC

 Let’s start with the formalities.
 I could imagine that arranging a visa for the DRC is difficult considering the current situation of the country.

-Luckily, when you book the permit to climb Nyiragongo, you are automatically elegible for a special visa that Virunga will arange for you.
+Luckily, when you book the permit to climb Nyiragongo, you are automatically eligible for a special visa that Virunga will arrange for you.
 This costs $105 USD.
 Once you have booked your trek, you just have to head over here and fill in the form.